Eacred/eacrdata/README.md

 - [Go](http://golang.org) 1.12.12+ or 1.13.3+.
 - [Node.js](https://nodejs.org/en/download/) 11.x or 12.x.
 Node.js is only used
   as a build tool, and is **not used at runtime**.
-- Running `ecrd` running with `--txindex --addrindex`, and synchronized to the current best block on the network.
-On startup, ecrdata will verify that the ecrd version is compatible.
+- Running `eacrd` running with `--txindex --addrindex`, and synchronized to the current best block on the network.
+On startup, eacrdata will verify that the eacrd version is compatible.
 - PostgreSQL 10.5+.
 Versions 11.x and 12.x are supported and recommended for
   improved performance with a number of tasks.
 Support for CockroachDB is an experimental feature.
 See [CockroachDB Support